cassanof/gumbel-bucket-rs/README.md

 # gumbel-bucket-rs

-A bucket data structure that is sampled using the Gambel-Top trick, which allows for O(1) sampling from a distribution approximating the softmax distribution.
+A bucket data structure that is sampled using the Gumbel-Top trick, which allows for O(1) sampling from a distribution approximating the softmax distribution.